Arjun491/Vancouver/README.md

  *********************************************************Note***************************************************************************
- You are free to use this website idea but cannot published it, as the images that are used is copyrights. please make proper citation before using any code and mention my contribution too. mail -arjun9768@gmail.com
+ You are free to use this website idea but cannot published it, as the images that are used is copyrights. please make proper citation before using any code and feel free to contribute into code :)  .
+  -arjun9768@gmail.com